"Charm is a way of getting the answer yes without asking a clear question."

 Charm and Presence

 Charm is inseparable from presence.
-You can't be charming while distracted, preoccupied, or somewhere else in your mind.
+We can't be charming while distracted, preoccupied, or somewhere else in our mind.

 This is why charm can't be faked for long.
-You can perform attention for a few minutes, but genuine presence has a quality that people feel and remember.
+We can perform attention for a few minutes, but genuine presence has a quality that people feel and remember.

 Cultivating Charm